cappy-pugliese/cappy.s-lab-notebook/README.md

 #### Learned how to use github
 - started making these weekly updates and pushing commits to github
-- also made my own website (took a while) using github and editted info on the lab website
+- also made my own website (took a while) using github and edited info on the lab website

 #### Learned how to use the cluster
 - learned how to navigate around my computer on the terminal